re-search/DocProduct/README.md

 <div style="text-align:center"><img src="https://i.imgur.com/wzWt039.png" /></div>

 - 700,000 questions and answers scraped from Reddit, HealthTap, WebMD, eHealthForum, iCliniq, and other sources
-- TPU fine-tuned TF 2.0 [Bidirectional Transformer](https://arxiv.org/abs/1810.04805) with [pre-trained BioBERT weights](https://arxiv.org/abs/1901.08746) for extracting representations from text
+- Fine-tuned TF 2.0 [Bidirectional Transformer](https://arxiv.org/abs/1810.04805) with [pre-trained BioBERT weights](https://arxiv.org/abs/1901.08746) for extracting representations from text
-- TPU fine-tuned TF 2.0 [Generative Pre-training Transformer V2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) with OpenAI's GPT2-117M parameters for generating answers to new questions.
+- Fine-tuned TF 2.0 [Generative Pre-training Transformer V2](https://d4mucfpksywv.cloudfront.net/better-language-models/language_models_are_unsupervised_multitask_learners.pdf) with OpenAI's GPT2-117M parameters for generating answers to new questions.
 - Network heads for mapping question and answer embeddings to metric space, made with a Keras.Model feedforward network
 - Over a terabyte of TFRECORDS, CSV, and CKPT data

-## The challenges we faced
+# The challenges we faced

+Our project was wrought with too many challenges to count, from scraping too much data to store on drive, to re-implementing the entirety of BERT in TensorFlow 2.0, to coordinating with teammates from across the planet, to optimizing astronomically long preprocessing and training times.
+However, what's important is that we faced those challenges as a team, and with each other's support and late-night pep talks over Google Hangouts, we rose to those challenges and overcame them together.

-## What we learned
+# What we learned

 ## What it does